 Valentine’s Day is just around the corner and it has love and sweets on our minds.
 But as we think about companies we love, it’s easy to forget that some of the country’s most beloved companies are not as sweet in practice as they seem.
-What happens when you find out a company that was close to your heart turns out to be a letdown when it comes to representing green, American values?
+What happens when you find out a company that was close to your heart turns out to be a letdown when it comes to representing green, American values and sustainable business?

 First, take action and sign letters asking these companies to take more responsibility for their products and workers.
 Then, remember to vote with your dollars.
 Every purchase you make (or decide not to make) tells the world what you believe in.